Ambrosio Guillen

-Staff Sergeant Ambrosio Guillen (December 7, 1929 - July 25, 1953) was a United States Marine who was posthumously awarded the Medal of Honor—the United States' highest military award for valor—for his heroic actions and sacrifice of life on July 25, 1953, two days before the ceasefire, during the Korean War.
+Ambrosio Guillen (December 7, 1929 – July 25, 1953) was a United States Marine who was posthumously awarded the Medal of Honor—the United States' highest military award for valor—for his heroic actions and sacrifice of life on July 25, 1953, two days before the ceasefire, during the Korean War.
 He was responsible for his infantry platoon's turning an overwhelming enemy attack into a defeat and disorderly retreat.

 Early years

 Ambrosio Guillen was born on December 7, 1929, in La Junta, Colorado.
 He came from a Mexican-American family and grew up in El Paso, Texas, where he attended Bowie High School.